 Here are some reviews:

-“What a fantastically action packed, scary and realistic story!
+“What a fantastically action-packed, scary and realistic story!
 I really, really enjoyed it – I read it in one day because I just couldn’t put it down!
 My only criticism would be that it needed a touch more editing, to get rid of some repetition of facts and quite a few grammatical and typing errors.
 Other than that little quibble, which really did not detract from the book at all, it was spot on.
 I love that the author has left things open for another book with some of the main characters, although it didn’t feel at all unfinished as some books can when they have more possibilities in the storyline.
-I will definately be looking for more fiction books from Vern Lovic.”
+I will definitely be looking for more fiction books from Vern Lovic.”

 And this review: